au-ts/sddf/ci/README.md

 On apt: `sudo apt install clang-format`.

-On Nix: `nix-shell` in the root of the repository.
+On Nix: `nix develop` in the root of the repository.

 ### Using